 One interesting aspect of their business involves the names of notable hip hop and neo-soul artists used to describe each item.
 During their grand opening at Graze Hall, people read the famous names and catchy tag lines displayed on a bright yellow menu, causing curious and hungry patrons to jump in the soul line.

-As for popular items on the menu, “the Big Krit is probably the biggest one,” said Gerald.
+As for popular items on the menu, “the Big Krit is probably the biggest one,” said Gerard.

 The alluring menu displays a smorgasbord of choices.
 Customers can select from veggie and meat options, and add things like chicken and waffles, sweet desserts and drinks.
 Unique salads are available as well.
 The price range is from $3-$12.